There may be affiliate links in this post. Read my disclosure policy to learn more.

 Public Transportation to Dublin

-If you want to spend less and take the public bus, here is a great article about transportation from Dublin Airport.
+If you want to spend less and take the public bus, here is an excellent article about transportation from Dublin Airport.

 What to do during your layover in Dublin

 If you have 5-6 hours, you will have enough time to visit 3-4 sites.
-If you have more time then of course you can add more.
+Of course, if you have more time, you can add more.
 Here is what I recommend and would put first on your list.
+But this is far from an exhaustive list.
+Please check out the things you are most excited about.

 Visit the deer in Phoenix Park

-There are tame deer living in Phoenix Park in Dublin.
+Tame deer are living in Phoenix Park in Dublin.
 We loved petting them, watching them, and enjoying being an eyewitness to nature.

-Because the deer move around the park they are easiest to visit if you have a car.
-That way you can drive around to find them and then get out to interact with them.
+Because the deer move around the park, they are easiest to visit if you have a car.
+You can drive around to find them and then interact with them.

 We made the mistake of having food with us when we got out.
 (We were trying to gobble our lunch.)
 The deer were a little aggressive to get to the food.
 We quickly put it back in the car and then had a great time.
 My boys thought it was the highlight of the trip.

-You will probably want to hold very little kids.
+You will probably want to hold tiny kids.

 Plan on 30-45 minutes.